coolsamson7/aspyx/README.md

 In case of ambiguities, it will throw an exception.

-Please be aware, that a base class are not _required_ to be annotated with `@injectable`, as this would mean, that it could be created on its own as well. ( Which is possible as well, btw. )
+Note that a base class are not _required_ to be annotated with `@injectable`, as this would mean, that it could be created on its own as well. ( Which is possible as well, btw. )

 # Instantiation logic